 Does Day One back up to iCloud?

-Yes.
+Yes, on iOS.
 See this article to learn how: Backing up Day One data to iCloud

 Do you own my content?